Wright brothers: Orville

 Orville succeeded to the presidency of the Wright Company upon Wilbur's death.
 He won the prestigious Collier Trophy in 1914 for development of his automatic stabilizer on the brothers' Wright Model E. Sharing Wilbur's distaste for business but not his brother's executive skills, Orville sold the company in 1915.
 The Wright Company then became part of Wright-Martin in 1916.

 After 42 years living at their residence on 7 Hawthorn Street, Orville, Katharine, and their father, Milton, moved to Hawthorn Hill in spring 1914.
 Milton died in his sleep on April 3, 1917, at age 88.
 Up until his death, Milton had been very active, preoccupied with reading, writing articles for religious publications and enjoying his morning walks.
 He had also marched in a Dayton Woman's Suffrage Parade, along with Orville and Katharine.

 Orville made his last flight as a pilot on May 13, 1918, in a 1911 Model B. This event was filmed with the motion picture camera and Orville was accompanied in the air by Wright Company instructor Howard Rinehart flying the first US built DH-4.
+In the same year, he was elected an honorary member of the American Society of Mechanical Engineers.
 He retired from business and became an elder statesman of aviation, serving on various official boards and committees, including the National Advisory Committee for Aeronautics (NACA), (Note: The National Advisory Committee for Aeronautics (NACA) was the predecessor agency to the National Aeronautics and Space Administration (NASA).) and Aeronautical Chamber of Commerce (ACCA).
 (Note: The Aeronautical Chamber of Commerce (ACCA) was the predecessor to the Aerospace Industries Association (AIA).)

 Katharine married Henry Haskell of Kansas City, a former Oberlin classmate, in 1926.
 Orville was furious and inconsolable, feeling he had been betrayed by his sister Katharine.
 He refused to attend the wedding or even communicate with her.
 He finally agreed to see her, apparently at Lorin's insistence, just before she died of pneumonia on March 3, 1929.

 Orville Wright served in the NACA for 28 years.
 In 1930, he received the first Daniel Guggenheim Medal established in 1928 by the Daniel Guggenheim Fund for the Promotion of Aeronautics.
 In 1936, he was elected a member of the National Academy of Sciences.
 In 1939, President Franklin Delano Roosevelt issued a presidential proclamation which designated the anniversary of Orville's birthday as National Aviation Day, a national observation that celebrates the development of aviation.

 On April 19, 1944, the second production Lockheed Constellation, piloted by Howard Hughes and TWA president Jack Frye, flew from Burbank, California, to Washington, D.C., in 6 hours and 57 minutes (2,300 mi, 330.9 mph).
 On the return trip, the airliner stopped at Wright Field to give Orville Wright his last airplane flight, more than 40 years after his historic first flight.
 He even briefly handled the controls.
 Wright commented that the wingspan of the Constellation was longer than the distance of his first flight.